chef/chef-web-docs/chef_master/source/policyfile.rst

 .. tag policyfile_summary

-Policyfiles are an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef server.
+A Policyfile is an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef server.
 The file is associated with a group of nodes, cookbooks, and settings.
 When these nodes perform a Chef client run, they utilize recipes specified in the Policyfile run-list.

 .. note:: Consider the following before using Policyfiles: